top of page

 You don’t need to love your body to respect it.
 You don’t need to feel confident to deserve care.
 You don’t need to be seen as doing better to be allowed to just be.

 There is grief here, yes.
 And there can also be moments of sweetness.
 Of presence.
 Of relief.
 Of connection with others who get it.
 People who aren’t demanding your transformation.
-People who know that healing doesn’t look like perfection.
+People who know that liberation doesn’t look like perfection.
 It looks like permission.
 It looks like release.
 It looks like reclaiming little joys and comforts in a world that tells us we have to earn them.

 bottom of page